FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/persistence.md

 | Mongo          | ✗            |
 | Postgres       | ✓            |

-Implementations that do not support transactions execute the action directly and provide *no* rollback: whatever was written before a failure stays written.
-Query `supportsTransactions()` to find out which behaviour applies.
+Implementations that do not support transactions hand out a no-op transaction: all operations take effect immediately and rolling back does *not* undo anything, so whatever was written before a failure stays written.

+Note that all exceptions defined by FA³ST Service are unchecked (they extend `RuntimeException`).
+The `throws` clauses on the persistence API are kept for documentation, but the compiler no longer forces callers to handle them.

 When writing request handlers, keep message bus publishing, file storage access and asset connection calls **outside** the transaction action.
 Emitting an event for a change that is later rolled back cannot be undone.